jorgenb/elasticshield/readme.md

     # The private key used to sign your JWT tokens.
 Should match the one you use for Elasticshield
     set $jwt_secret "example_key";

-    # Use access_by_lua_file or similiar to parse the request before Nginx renders.
+    # Use the access_by_lua_file directive or similiar to parse the request before Nginx renders.
     access_by_lua_file /full/path/to/elasticshield.lua;

     # Send the request to Elasticsearch as you would normally